Description

 According to Herodotus, the Lydians were enraged that their king had been murdered, and took up arms.
 However, civil war was averted when Gyges was confirmed as king by the Oracle of Delphi, and the Lydians accepted that his rule was the will of the gods.
 Once established on the throne, Gyges then greatly honoured the Oracle of Delphi with huge gifts of gold and silver.
 He ruled Lydia for 38 years, but apart from establishing his rule over the cities of Lydia, Herodotus says he performed no noble deeds during his reign.

-What is it in this story that makes Gyges an appropriate name for the Antichrist?
+What is it in this story that might make Gyges an appropriate name for the Antichrist?
 I think there are 2 things:

 i) In Daniel 7, in his vision of the fourth beast, Daniel prophesies the rise of the end-time empire.
 It first arises as a coalition of ten rulers, depicted as ten horns.
 After that, the Antichrist who is depicted as an eleventh horn, arises as its ruler and deposes three of the original ten rulers.
 I understand this end-time empire to be a coalition of Sunni Arab states, led by Saudi Arabia which is depicted in Isaiah 21 and in Revelation 17-18 as Mystery Babylon.
 If the Antichrist rises to power over this coalition and deposes three of its rulers, it is likely this action would lead to outrage and civil war within the Muslim world.
 However, if the Islamic authorities in Saudi Arabia confirm the Antichrist as the new Caliph of Islam, just as the Oracle of Delphi confirmed Gyges as the new king of Lydia, the Antichrist may be confirmed and accepted as Caliph by the Muslim world.